lbsa71/ai-lab/INSTRUCTIONS.md

 ## Mission

-Split into two development teams.
+Split into development teams.
 Build a simple Tetris clone in small, testable steps using TDD and AI assistance.

+---

+## AI Agent Requirements

+This workshop requires access to an AI coding assistant.
+The most common options are:

+* **Cursor** - AI-powered code editor with built-in AI assistance
+* **Claude Code** - Claude's coding assistant (available in various IDEs and platforms)

+Make sure your dev team has access to one of these AI agents before starting the workshop.
+You'll use the AI assistant throughout the workshop to help write tests, implement features, and refactor code.

 ---